Ejnir/ejnir.github.io/pages/syllabus.md

 Students in this course will be expected to use the following pieces of software on a weekly basis:

-- **Discord**: Discord will serve as our hub for discussions, Q&A, and distributing extra material specific to topics or assignments.
+- **Discord** (Link Under Canvas Announcements): Discord will serve as our hub for discussions, Q&A, and distributing extra material specific to topics or assignments.
 Download the software, create a Discord account, and join the class server.
-- **Git/GitHub**: Students are expected to know how to version control their material using Git.
+- [**Git/GitHub**](https://github.com/fourfeatherz/DS2002F24): Students are expected to know how to version control their material using Git.
 Some programming assignments will require submission via commits pushed to GitHub.
-- **Cloud**: All students will use Google accounts and credits for this course.
+- [**Cloud**](https://jasonwnc.github.io/ds3002/aws/): All students will use Google accounts and credits for this course.
 We will get set up when the time comes.
 - **Database**: We will also use locally installed instances of MySQL, MySQLite, and other tools.
 I will make a version available of MySQL on a server if you don’t wish to install locally.
 We will eventually use a cloud-based version as we progress.
 - **Python**: Our coding will be in Python, and we will be using the Anaconda Navigator for our IDE and Python management.